How do I know my child is going to be safe at Courageous?

 The Step 6 “Instructor-in-Training” or “IIT” Program

 For advanced sailors only, specifically those students who have had significant exposure to racing and/or cruising and aspire to become instructors.
-IITs must apply before March 15 to be considered for selection into the summer IIT program.
-The selection process is competitive, with a written application, an in-person interview, and a sailing skills check.
+IITs must apply before March 1 to be considered for selection into the paid summer IIT program.
+The selection process is competitive, with a written application, an interview, and a sailing skills check.
 The program is NOT limited to past Courageous students.

 My child has taken sailing lessons at another sailing center.
 Which Step should he or she register for?